-- Very easy to own and comes in many designs and built which matches every architectural design.
+- Very easy to source and comes in many designs.

-- Easy maintenance since both the upper and lower stashes can be manipulated to allow ventilation inside.
+- Easy maintenance since both the upper and lower sashes can be manipulated to allow ventilation inside.

 - Limited ventilation.

-- Depending on the materials and functionality, this type of window is not as airtight as other window types in the market.
+- Depending on the materials and functionality, this type of window is not as airtight as other types.